 To build these elements, Acre used Deep Process Automation to:

-- Bring together all parts of mortgage application process into one unchangeable ‘record of events’
+- Bring together all parts of the mortgage application process into one unchangeable ‘record of events’

 - Express the sourcing journey into a single business process script (smart contract)